z0rrn/docker-anki-sync-server/README.md

 - Contributions for newer versions or files are gracefully accepted.
 Even things like small speed improvements are helpfull.
-- Please try to wrap all lines at 80 characters.

 ## License

-TL;DR before we dive in to legalese:

-- Most files are licensed under Apache-2.0, unless noted in the file header or the `.reuse/dep5` file.
+- Most files are licensed under Apache-2.0.
+Exeptions:
-- For contributors who wish to send patches, an agreement to the [DCO](https://developercertificate.org/) (via `--signoff` flag on commits) is required.
+  - the anki logo (anki-sync-server/imgs/ah-logo): `LICENSE-ANKI-LOGO`